Deeply Supervised Skin Lesions Diagnosis with Stage and Branch Attention: Introduction

 \section{Introduction}

 Skin conditions and disorders are among the most common human diseases to affect millions of people \citep{guy2015prevalence, guy2015vital}.
 Statistical data shows that around 20\% of Americans are diagnosed with malign cutaneous diseases \citep{esteva2017dermatologist}.
-Skin cancer, consisting of non-melanoma and melanoma, affected more than 1.5 million new cases globally in 2020 \citep{sung2021global}.
-Skin cancer is also estimated to be the fifth most common detected cancer in the U.S., with 196,060 new cases reported in 2021 \citep{fund2021cancer, sung2021global}.
+Skin cancer, consisting of non-melanoma and melanoma, affected more than 1.5 million new cases globally in 2020.
+Skin cancer is estimated to be the fifth most common detected cancer in the U.S., with 196,060 new cases reported in 2021 \citep{sung2021global}.
 The annual cost for treatment of skin cancer is projected to triple from 2011 to 2030 \citep{guy2015vital}.
 Proactive detection and early diagnosis are critically essential to save patients.
-For instance, the five-year survival rate for melanoma patients could be 99\% with early-stage diagnosis and treatment, whereas the survival rate is dropped to around 27\% if the conditions are detected in the late stage \citep{fund2021cancer, sung2021global}.
+For instance, the five-year survival rate for melanoma patients could be 99\% with early-stage diagnosis and treatment, whereas the survival rate is dropped to around 27\% if the conditions are detected in the late stage \citep{sung2021global}.

-Traditional methods for detecting skin disorders include skin cancer screening by self examination and clinical examination.
-Among these methods, self examination is the most common method for the early detection of skin diseases.
+Traditional methods for detecting skin disorders include skin cancer screening by self-examination and clinical examination.
+Among these methods, self-examination is the most common method for the early detection of skin diseases.
 Around 53\% of patients with melanomas are self-examined before approaching medical experts \citep{aviles2016detects}.
-With limited professional knowledge, most patients have doubts about their examination results and feel uncertain about which type of skin disorders they have.
-In contrast, clinical skin examination can provide affirmative screening of skin cancers with a high detection accuracy \citep{loescher2013advances}.
-However, the clinical examinations consume a considerable amount of time for medical professionals to review a large number of dermoscopic images.
-The long waiting time of weeks or months could delay the treatment and result in the unexpected progress of the skin conditions.
+Clinical skin examination can provide affirmative screening of skin cancers with a high detection accuracy \citep{loescher2013advances}.
+However, clinical examinations consume a considerable amount of time for medical professionals to review a large number of dermoscopic images.
+The long waiting time of weeks or months could delay the treatment and result in unexpected progress of the skin conditions.